 4. Can I play from anywhere in the country?

-The short answer is no. PA online casinos will be required by law to ensure all players on the sites are located inside state lines when they’re playing for real money.
+The short answer is no. The licensed PA casinos will be required by law to ensure all players on the sites are located inside state lines when they’re playing online casino games for real money.
 They will use geolocation software to make sure of it.
 Sites will let visitors from out-of-state play the games in demo mode.

 Delaware, Nevada and New Jersey recently struck an agreement to share online poker player pools between all three states.
 Plus, online gambling laws in Pennsylvania will allow the state to join that agreement in the future.
 This would mean you could be playing in the same poker games in all four states.
 But for now, it’s PA only.